RakshithaChadipiralla/webdevelopment/README.md

 # webdevelopment
-This repository consists of the basics courses needed for web development
+This repository consists of the basics courses needed for web development and also some small files.